jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.fr.md

 Ceci fait de .NET un framework à très bon ROI, ce qui est toujours bon à prendre en tant que développeur et surtout, en tant qu'entreprise.

-The Learn Team is working continuously to refresh, update and improve all the official learning content from Microsoft.
-Microsoft Learn includes getting started tutorials, richer step by step tutorials or very detailed documentation.
-These resources are free.

-There are also very good paid trainings from community members (ex: [https://dometrain.com](dometrain.com) from Nick Chapsas) or profesionnal training services (Pluralsight or professional trainers).

-Some books are also excellent too.

-.NET learning curve is in the end, one among the most competitive ones and with a very valuable ROI.
-This point is a key en companies.

 ## Enterprise/architectural/developer needs

 Technical features and usability are one thing, but architectural/developer needs at enterprise level are another thing.